jmarkwell/zwave-siren-switch-generic/README.md

 # Z-Wave Siren-Switch Generic
-Device handler for a smart outlet that has a DC powered alarm siren connected to it so that the siren will be recognized as a siren that is available for use by the Smart Home Monitor system.
+Device handler for a smart outlet that has a DC powered alarm siren connected to it designed to be recognized as a siren that is available for use by the SmartThings Smart Home Monitor security system.